BlenderCN-Org/blender-ocio-configs/README.md

  * Raw/Data.
 If the image is intended to be a normal map, bump map, mask, or such, select this color space.
 It will avoid any transformations that might otherwise adjust the data.
+ * AdobeRGB D65.
+This is a linearized conversion down to the sRGB / 709 space.
+   It is now possible to load AdobeRGB textures and images from common DSLR cameras.

 Installation
 ------------